johnfburkhart/brain-tumor-classification-segmentation/README.md

-# Using pretrained models and image preprocessing to achieve high test accuracy for the binary classification of brain tumors from a limited MRI dataset.
+# Binary classification of brain tumors from MRIs.

 ## Authors and credits
-* John "Frank" Burkhart: Responsible for binary classification code and majority of the write-up.
-Wrote all code found in this resository, with exception of code found from tutorials and written by generative ML.
+* John "Frank" Burkhart: Responsible for binary classification code and manuscript write-up.
 * Tom Blue: Created masks for semantic segmentation using LabelBox software
-* Brian Manuel: Wrote code for semantic segmentation section of this project (not found here)
+* Brian Manuel: Wrote code for semantic segmentation section

 ## Table of Contents
 - [Introduction](#introduction)